Hanfeng-Lin/COOKIE_scripts/README.md

 ## Description

 This repository contains scripts to perform two main analyses described in our manuscript:
-1.  [cite_start]**Reanalysis of SLC-ABPP dataset**: A script to convert single-point competition ratios (CR) from the SLC-ABPP dataset published by Kuljanin et al., 2021 into intrinsic non-covalent binding affinities ($K_I$).
+1.  **Reanalysis of SLC-ABPP dataset**: A script to convert single-point competition ratios (CR) from the SLC-ABPP dataset published by Kuljanin et al., 2021 into intrinsic non-covalent binding affinities ($K_I$).
-2.  [cite_start]**Two-Point COOKIE-Pro Analysis**: A script to process data from a two-concentration covalent fragment screen, which includes fitting data to multiple kinetic models and using AIC/BIC for model selection to determine kinetic parameters.
+2.  **Two-Point COOKIE-Pro Analysis**: A script to process data from a two-concentration covalent fragment screen, which includes fitting data to multiple kinetic models and using AIC/BIC for model selection to determine kinetic parameters.
 The input `PeptideGroups` dataset from our screening experiment is also included.

 ## Citation